 A fan, plant, poster, coffee mug warmer, picture, chair, and similar—situated in a home office—personify allowable business deductions.

 Driving from your home to a client’s location, business-related conference, or relevant continuing education facility establishes commuting miles, outside the legal parameters for a business deduction.
 However, when you maintain a home office, and travel from that business location to another, you satisfy a premier requisite for deductible business mileage.

 Tax deductions for a 1099 employee/freelancer include health insurance premiums, as explained in an alert issued by the IRS.

 A writer attending a conference focused on improving writing skills—e.g. how to submit queries, tracking submissions, “show not tell”—accumulates multiple expenses.
 These include the cost of the course(s), hotel, meals, tolls, parking, and textbooks purchased at the site.
 Because the conference reflects work-based concerns, the expenses transform into allowable deductions.

 ● Cell Phone

 Calling and texting clients and business entities pertinent to your work requires a phone.
 Some 1099 recipients maintain two phones, reflecting business and personal use respectively.
-The fees flowing from a cell phone used exclusively for business yields an approved basis for business deductions.
+The fees flowing from a cell phone used exclusively for business yields an approved basis for a business deductions].
 If the phone witnesses mixed use, the standard rule governs: the percentage of use attributable to your business reflects the percentage allowed for deduction purposes.

 ● Research Databases